* European lenders follow U.S. banks lower, pull indices lower

 "It's something that would impact the domestic stocks in the U.S. and would be a setback for the market in general (and) it's more than stock specific as people would reassess earnings growth expectations to the downside," he said.

 Overnight, Goldman Sachs shares lost 1.51 percent and weighed the most on the main stock index.
-On Wednesday, futures pricing pointed to a another lower open on Wall Street, down 0.1 percent.

-The losses come after the U.S. 2-to-10-year Treasury yield curve hit its flattest in a decade, potentially cutting into the profits of banks, which borrow money at short-term interest rates in order to lend it out at longer terms.
+This came after the U.S. 2-to-10-year Treasury yield curve hit its flattest in a decade, potentially cutting into the profits of banks, which borrow money at short-term interest rates in order to lend it out at longer terms.

 Such a move can also imply that investors are expecting a slowdown.